nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `view 1` - Displays the details of the 1st Participant in the displayed Participant list.
 * `list` followed by `view 2` - Displays the details of the 2nd Participant in the full Participant list.
   Find out more about `list` [here](#listing-all-participants--list).
-* `find Betsy` followed by `delete 1` - Displays the details of the 1st Participant in the results of the `find` command.
+* `find Betsy` followed by `view 1` - Displays the details of the 1st Participant in the results of the `find` command.
 Find out more about `find` [here](#locating-participants-by-name-find).

 <br>![result for 'view 1'](images/viewFirstResult.png)